mponce0/Visualize.CRAN.Downloads/README.md

 By default the package will generate the static and interactive representations, this can be turned off by indicating the `"nostatic"` and/or `"nointeractive"` as options in the arguments of the main function.
-A comparison plot between multiple package should be explicityr equested using the `"comparison"` option in the list of arguments.
+A comparison plot between multiple package should be explicity requested using the `"comparison"` option in the list of arguments.
 The static plot includes actually 4 different plots: a histogram of downloads vs time, a histogram of number of downloads, a pulse plot and a download vs time plot.